onfido/onfido-sdk-ui/CONTRIBUTING.md

 For more details, check out the [pull request checklist](./.github/PULL_REQUEST_TEMPLATE.md).

 In order to merge your Pull Request, you should get an approval from 2 Onfido team members.
-All the PR checks must pass.
+For internal contributors, all the PR checks must pass, while for any contributor external to the Onfido team the PR checks will always fail.

 The current Pull Request checks are
 - Bundlesize - A tool that monitors the SDK size increase